coder/coder/docs/templates/authentication.md

 for details.

-The way these generally work is via the credentials being available to Coder either in some well-known location on disk (e.g. `~/.aws/credentials` for AWS on posix systems), or via environment variables.
+The way these generally work is via the credentials being available to Coder either in some well-known location on disk (`~/.aws/credentials` for AWS on posix systems), or via environment variables.
 It is usually sufficient to authenticate using the CLI or SDK for the cloud provider before running Coder for this to work, but check the Terraform provider documentation for details.